 Intoxication makes the body comes first instead of the Spirit.
 Putting the Holy Spirit first is how we find real joy and purpose.
 Run from sins that quench the Spirit.
 If you think that your addiction is also a sin that quenches the Spirit you need to get additional help from people who understand how sin affects addiction.
 Find a Pastor who is experienced in helping people who have addictions.
 If your current Pastor or Priest can’t help you, find one who can.

-When we change and start doing things God’s way He will start to bless us and start to help us get the addiction out.
+When we change and start doing things God’s way He will start to bless us and start to help us get rid of this addiction.
 When we are sincere He will help us every step of the way.

 Continue to read the Purpose Driven Life